wso2/docs-is/en/docs/fragments/artifact-binding-settings.md

 </SOAP-ENV:Envelope>
 ```

-If signature validation for artifact resolve is enabled, the application has to sign this request with it’s private key.
+If signature validation for artifact resolve is enabled, the application has to sign this request with its private key.
 WSO2 IS validates the request and if it is valid, an `<ArtifactResponse>` message is sent with the actual SAML response set as the message element.
 The code block below shows an example of an `<ArtifactResponse>` message.

 ``` java
 HTTP/1.1 200 OK